solaripynb/SolarEnergyForecasting/README.md

   </a>
 </p>
 <p align="center">
-  <em>Figure 3: The scatter plot with trendline demonstrates a pronounced positive correlation between sun height and solar energy output, pivotal for predictive modeling accuracy.</em>
+  <em>Figure 3: The scatter plot distinctly visualizes the correlation between sun height and solar output, a key factor in the effectiveness of solar energy prediction models.</em>
 </p>

 <p align="center">